nikfrank/pgx/README.md

     pgx.boot(options, function(a){ res.json(a); } );

-pgx.boot copies data in existing tables, makes new tables to the schemas, replaces the data.
+pgx.boot copies data in existing tables, makes new tables to the schemas, replaces the data and saves the schemas to a table called schemas (with one JSON column).

-I put this in a get route, run it on update, then push the code again without the route it should be idempotent, but I don't really trust it
+I put this in a get route, run it on update, then push the code again without the route it should be idempotent, I'd probably back up production data if I were you.

 you have to run this before doing anything, in order to create the tables in your database.

-there's probably a better solution (like checking and updating on require)

 pgx.boot options: